AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/run-queries.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

+* Settings > Services > Query Service
-* Permission item Sandbox Management > Manage Sandboxes
+* Permission Item Data Management > View Datasets
-* Permission item Sandbox Management > View Sandboxes
+* Permission Item Data Management > Manage Datasets
 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial` product profile
-* Developer-role access to the `Luma Tutorial` product profile (for API)

 1. Go to **Data Management** section and select **Queries**
 1. Go to top-right and click **Create Query** , this will open a textbox to run and execute query.